-Africa Barometer reference group meeting held in Lusaka, Zambia
+Africa Barometer reference group meeting in Zambia

 THEME: ADVANCING ACCESS TO COMPREHENSIVE SEXUAL AND REPRODUCTIVE HEALTH AND RIGHTS FOR AFRICAN WOMEN AND GIRLS

 The African Women’s Development and Communication Network (FEMNET) with the support from SIDA, will be developing a thematic Africa Barometer on Sexual Reproductive Health Rights.
 This document will be bench-marked on the Maputo Protocol and the Maputo Plan of Action on SRHR.
 The Barometer will be specifically for Sub-Sahara Africa, covering three regions; East, West and Southern Africa for now.
 As part of the development of the Barometer, FEMNET set up a reference group and with representation consisting of women rights organizations that work at regional and sub-regional levels.
 It is against this background that Eastern African Sub-regional Support Initiative for the Advancement of Women (EASSI) was identified to be part of the reference group representing West Africa.

 In the reference group meeting there were twelve (12) women participants from six countries; Uganda, Kenya, South Africa, Zambia, Ghana, Nigeria and one Consultant, Ms Colleen Low Morna.
 The Africa Barometer is going to be thematic and that is why the reference group comprises of women rights organizations that have developed Barometers before.
 The reference group is going to focus on Sub-Sahara region.